5 series to watch this week as playoff races heat up

 4 games (Monday-Wednesday; doubleheader on Monday)

-Head to head: The Royals have won four of six games in the season series between these American League Central rivals.
+Head to head: After taking the first game of a doubleheader, 4-3, on Monday, the Royals have won five of seven games in the season series between these American League Central rivals.
 They split a two-game set at Progressive Field from June 4-6, and Kansas City won three of four against Cleveland at Kauffman Stadium from June 27-30.

-Storyline: The surprising Guardians jumped out to a big division lead in the AL Central under new manager Stephen Vogt, but the upstart Royals have cut that lead to just three games after the two clubs have gone in opposite directions of late.
-Kansas City has won seven of its last 10 games, while Cleveland has lost six of its last nine.
-This series will be one of two remaining between these clubs this season, with another big showdown at Kauffman Stadium from Sept.
+Storyline: The surprising Guardians jumped out to a big division lead in the AL Central under new manager Stephen Vogt, but the upstart Royals have cut that lead to just two games as the two clubs have gone in opposite directions of late.
+Kansas City has won eight of its last 11 games, while Cleveland has lost seven of its last 10.
+This series is one of two remaining between these clubs this season, with another big showdown at Kauffman Stadium from Sept.
 2-4.

 Watch out for: Continuing the theme of diverging trends, the two players to keep an eye on in this series are the two superstar infielders, Bobby Witt Jr. and José Ramírez.
 Witt has continued his monster season in August, keeping himself in the AL MVP discussion despite the prodigious and potentially historic season Aaron Judge is authoring.

-After a phenomenal July, when he posted a 1.353 OPS, Witt has an OPS over 1.050 this month.
-Ramírez, meanwhile, is hoping to turn things around following a 1-for-20 slump at the plate -- Saturday’s 2-for-4 performance in which he belted his 33rd home run was a good start.
+After a phenomenal July, when he posted a 1.353 OPS, Witt had an OPS over 1.050 this month entering Monday, and he stayed hot by hitting his 27th homer in the twin bill opener.
+Ramírez, meanwhile, is hoping to turn things around following a 1-for-20 slump at the plate -- Saturday’s 2-for-4 performance in which he belted his 33rd home run was a good start, and he doubled and scored a run while going 1-for-4 in the Game 1 on Monday.

 This browser does not support the video element.